"

 (37) \begin{equation*} \Delta p = \varrho \, a \, V_0 = \varrho \sqrt{ \frac{E_c}{\varrho} } \, V_0 = V_0 \sqrt{ \frac{\varrho}{ \displaystyle{ \left( \frac{1}{E_b} + \frac{D \, K}{E_p \, e} \right) }} } \end{equation*}

-so the elasticity of the system reduces the pressure effects from water hammer.
+So, the system’s elasticity reduces the pressure effects from the water hammer.

 Check Your Understanding #2 – Determining hydraulic shock pressure in a pipeline